t2v/play2-auth/README.md

 The existing `Security` trait in Play2.0 API does not define an identifier that identifies a user.

-If you use an E-mail or a user ID as an identier, users can not invalidate their session if the session cookie is intercepted.
+If you use an Email or a userID as an identier, users can not invalidate their session if the session cookie is intercepted.

 This module creates a unique SessionID using a secure random number generator.